ShawnPavel/ng-cam-preview/README.md

 # Camera Preview
 ## With image capture functionality

-Currently only Android is implemented.
+Android and iOS are functional, but far from finished.

 NOTE:
-This is not finished by any means.
+This is not finished by any means and not provided with any garauntee of working.

-### Running App
-`tns install`
-`tns run android`
+Good luck, and have fun.